-The end of private moratoria, at the end of March, led to the resumption of the respective debt service, and some operations had to adjust the payment plan, as the closure of some activities made it impossible for some clients to earn their normal income to be able to face their responsibilities.
+The end of private moratoria, at the end of March, led to the resumption of the respective debt service, and in some operations the payment plan had to be adjusted, as the closure of some activities made it impossible for some clients to earn their normal income to be able to face their responsibilities.
 This process took place without deteriorating credit quality, translated into a reduction in the Non-Performing Exposure (NPE) ratio - calculated in accordance with the EBA definition - to 2.5%, compared to 2.8% in June 2020.